Computer-Society-EWU/visualization-with-python/README.md

-# D-Lab Visualization with Python workshop
+# Computer Society Visualization with Python workshop

 This repository contains materials for the Visualization with Python workshop at the IEEE: Computer Society EWU student branch.

 ### 1. Software for the workshop

 The best learning experience happens when you can edit and run code.
-So, please have Python Anaconda Distribution 3.7, seaborn, matplotlib, numpy, and jupyter installed before the start of the workshop.
+So, please use VSCODE and have Python Anaconda Distribution 3.7, seaborn, matplotlib, numpy, and jupyter installed before the start of the workshop.
 Follow the steps below to setup your environment:

 1. [Click here to download Python Anaconda 3.7 Distribution](https://www.anaconda.com/products/individual), although 3.6 is also okay if you already have it installed.
 Scroll down to the "Anaconda Installers" section and click the "Graphical Installer" option that corresponds to your operating system.